Photo Credit: Andy Drewitt

-Toni, your designs are the choice of fashionistas and celebrities at Melbourne Spring Racing Carnival.
+Toni, your designs are the choice of fashionistas and celebrities at the Melbourne Spring Racing Carnival.
 Tell us about some of your favourite fashion highlights from the races and the exciting events you attended

 Thank you.
 That’s very flattering.
 I don’t know if there is a clear process.
 It all starts with a feeling that is set off by colours and fabrics and textures and a subtle guide in my head that starts processing a ‘look’ together.
-It’s quite amazing how a fabric can change the look and feel of the design, I like playing around with that.
+It’s quite amazing how fabric can change the look and feel of the design, I like playing around with that.

 How did your Macedonian heritage and growing up in Australia influence your designs?

 Last year you worked on the costume design for the Aviary “Suite for the Bird” ballet project and received the Best Costume Design Award.
-Do you see yourself doing more costume designs in future?
+Do you see yourself doing more costume designs in the future?

 Does art in all its forms play a major part in your life?